A Florida mediation attorney who resolves disputes without the courtroom.

 Effective mediation requires more than a neutral room and a willing mediator.
 Parties who arrive unprepared, without an understanding of their legal position and the risks of proceeding to trial, consistently underperform in mediation.
 Whether serving as your neutral mediator or as your mediation counsel, we bring litigation experience to every session so all parties understand what is actually at stake before any settlement is evaluated or signed.

 We serve as both neutral mediator and mediation counsel, giving us a complete understanding of both roles in every session.
+We know what each side is weighing, which is exactly what moves a dispute toward resolution.

 Florida mediation confidentiality under Chapter 44 protects everything said in the session from being used as evidence in court.
+That protection lets parties speak frankly and negotiate honestly.

 Pre-suit mediation initiated before filing often resolves disputes in a single session at a fraction of what litigation would cost.
+The earlier we engage, the more options remain open.

 When mediation does not resolve the dispute, we transition directly to litigation fully informed by what the other side revealed in the process.
+Time in mediation is rarely wasted.

-Cases at Ludwin Law Group are handled with close attorney oversight.
+Unlike litigation, which pits parties against each other in an adversarial process, mediation focuses on mutual problem-solving.
+Parties control the outcome rather than leaving it to a judge or jury.
+Ludwin Law Group is a boutique civil litigation firm where cases are handled with close attorney oversight and personalized attention from initial consultation through final resolution.
 When serving as mediation counsel, we prepare thoroughly before every session, advise clearly during negotiations, and ensure any agreement reached is legally enforceable and fully protective of your interests.

-What to Expect in Your Mediation
+What to expect in your mediation.

 Pre-Mediation Consultation

 We assess your dispute, explain the mediation process, identify your key interests versus positions, and prepare your mediation statement if required by the court or agreement.
+Confidential and no obligation.

 Mediation Session